DVD-Quant: Data-free Video Diffusion Transformers Quantization: Related Works

-Diffusion Transformers (DiTs)~\cite{Peebles2022DiT} represent a paradigm shift in generative modeling, replacing the traditional U-Net~\cite{saharia2022photorealistic,blattmann2023stable,ramesh2022hierarchical} backbone with transformer architectures.
-This breakthrough was attributed to the self-attention mechanism's ability to model long-range dependencies~\cite{vaswani2023attentionneed}, proving especially beneficial for high-resolution synthesis.
-Subsequent works like UViT~\cite{bao2022all} further refined the architecture by introducing hierarchical feature processing, leading to more efficient training and inference.
+Diffusion Transformers (DiTs)~\citep{Peebles2022DiT} represent a paradigm shift in generative modeling, replacing the traditional U-Net~\citep{saharia2022photorealistic,blattmann2023stable,ramesh2022hierarchical} backbone with transformer architectures.
+This breakthrough was attributed to the self-attention mechanism's ability to model long-range dependencies~\citep{vaswani2023attentionneed}, proving especially beneficial for high-resolution synthesis.

 The success of DiTs in image generation quickly extended to video synthesis.
-Latte~\cite{ma2025latte} pioneered this transition by adapting the DiT framework for temporal modeling, achieving unprecedented coherence in text-to-video generation.
-This was followed by Sora~\cite{sora}, which scaled DiTs to massive parameter counts and dataset sizes, demonstrating remarkable capabilities in long video generation with complex dynamics.
-Open-source implementations like HunyuanVideo~\cite{hunyuan}, Open-Sora~\cite{opensora,opensora2} and CogvideoX~\cite{CogvideoX} further democratized these advancements, making them widely accessible.
+Latte~\citep{ma2025latte} pioneered this transition by adapting the DiT framework for temporal modeling, achieving unprecedented coherence in text-to-video generation.
+This was followed by Sora~\citep{sora}, which scaled DiTs to massive parameter counts and dataset sizes, demonstrating remarkable capabilities in long video generation with complex dynamics.
+Open-source implementations like HunyuanVideo~\citep{hunyuan}, Open-Sora~\citep{opensora,opensora2} and CogvideoX~\citep{CogvideoX} further democratized these advancements, making them widely accessible.

 Despite their impressive results, DiTs inherit fundamental challenges from both transformer architectures and diffusion processes.
-The quadratic complexity of self-attention becomes particularly challenging for video generation, where the sequence length scales with both spatial resolution and frame count.
-Additionally, the iterative nature of diffusion models requires multiple forward passes through the entire architecture (typically 50-100 steps), with each step processing increasingly refined features.
-These limitations have spurred extensive efforts to improve DiT efficiency, including caching~\cite{quantcache,teacache}, and quantization~\cite{svdquant,QDiT,viditq}.
+Attention’s quadratic complexity is particularly problematic for video generation, where sequence length scales with spatial resolution and frame count.
+Moreover, the iterative nature of diffusion models requires multiple forward passes through the entire architecture (typically 50-100 steps), with each step processing increasingly refined features.
+These limitations have driven efforts to boost DiTs’ efficiency, such as caching~\citep{quantcache,teacache}, and quantization~\citep{svdquant,QDiT,viditq}.